 Maximum Number of Characters (including spaces):

 The specified number of characters only refers to the main text (without footnotes).
 The title page, the indexes and the Declaration of Originality are not considered in the count.

 Please refer to the information in the following document:

 The following formatting guidelines are mandatory:

-The master thesis shall be submitted to the chair by e-mail (email@example.com) as a PDF and Word and by the agreed deadline at the latest.
-The Master Thesis Agreement and Declaration of Originality must be submitted as originals to: University of Zurich, Institute of Law, Chair Thouvenin, Rämistrasse 74/49, CH-8001 Zurich.
+The master thesis shall be submitted to the chair by e-mail (Lst.email@example.com) as a PDF and Word and by the agreed deadline at the latest.
+The Master Thesis Agreement must be submitted as original to: University of Zurich, Faculty of Law, Chair Thouvenin, Raemistrasse 74/49, CH-8001 Zurich.